skirill430/Intro-to-Software/docs/Sprint3.md

 ### Frontend

 ### Backend
+- Filtered out the data from the store APIs into a standardized JSON format and combined them into a single route: /bothstores.
+- Implemented an HTTP cookie on user sign-in that uses JWT authentication, storing the username in a hidden token.
 - Created a secondary database to store the data of the products saved by users that connects to the initial database of user account details.
 - Created routes and handler functions for a user saving or removing a product that interact with both databases to verify given username and attach the product to that user account, returning the appropriate HTTP status response.
 - Created a route and handler function to get the products saved by a given user, returning the appropriate HTTP status response and the list of saved products in JSON format if the user was valid.